 So many things can go wrong with a house, regardless of when or how it was built.
 A misplaced nail in a wall can leave a deep crack, for instance, just as a stretch of extreme weather can burst a pipe.
 And then there’s the matter of theft.
 There are steps you can take to mitigate these concerns (and we’ll get to them), but they’ll always be present.
 Insurance can protect you.

 What’s great about insurance is that it’s highly configurable.
-You can get coverage for break-ins, particular items, and even natural disasters such as earthquakes.
+You can get coverage for break-ins, particular items, and even natural disasters such as earthquakes and floods Insurance Business Magazine.
 When you pursue insurance, though, it’s important to choose the company carefully: if you’re based in British Columbia, for instance, then our local broker network is perfectly positioned to cater to your needs.

 They can start building emergency funds